msfjarvis/walls-manager/README.md

 # walls-manager

-Tooling I use to maintain and monitor the stuff at download.msfjarvis.website/.walls
+Tooling used to maintain my public collection of desktop walls